 Before investing in any manner, the Trustee obtains and considers proper written advice from its investment adviser on the question of whether the investment is satisfactory, having regard to the need for suitable and appropriately diversified investments.
-Details of the investment managers are set out in Appendix 3.
+Details of the investment managers are set out in the separate Investment Policy Implementation Document.

-The Trustee has signed agreements with the investment managers setting out in detail the terms on which the portfolios are to be managed.
-The investment managers' primary role is the day-to-day investment management of the Scheme's investments.
+The Trustee has signed agreements with the investment managers setting out the terms on which the portfolios are to be managed.
+The managers' primary role is the day-to-day investment management of the Scheme's investments.
+The managers are authorised under the Financial Services and Markets Act 2000 (as amended) to carry out such activities.

-The Trustee and investment managers to whom discretion has been delegated exercise their powers to giving effect to the principles in this Statement of Investment Principles, so far as is reasonably practicable.
+The Trustee and managers to whom discretion has been delegated exercise their powers to giving effect to the principles in this Statement of Investment Principles, so far as is reasonably practicable.

-The Trustee has limited influence over managers' investment practices because all the Scheme's assets are held in pooled funds, but it encourages its managers to improve their practices where appropriate.
+The Trustee can influence managers' investment practices where it is invested in segregated mandates, however it has limited influence over managers' investment practices where assets are held in pooled funds.
+In both cases it encourages its managers to improve their practices where appropriate.

-The Trustee's view is that the fees paid to the investment managers, and the possibility of their mandate being terminated, ensures that they are incentivised to provide a high-quality service that meets the stated objectives, guidelines and restrictions of the fund.
-However, in practice managers cannot fully align their strategy and decisions to the (potentially conflicting) policies of all their pooled fund investors in relation to strategy, long-term performance of debt/equity issuers, engagement and portfolio turnover.
+The Trustee's view is that the fees paid to the investment managers, and the possibility of their mandate being terminated, ensure they are incentivised to provide a high quality service that meets the stated objectives, guidelines and restrictions of the fund.
+However, in practice managers cannot fully align their strategy and decisions to the (potentially conflicting) policies of all their pooled fund investors in relation to strategy, longterm performance of debt/equity issuers, engagement and portfolio turnover.
+However, this is not the case for the segregated mandates where the Trustee has control over the objectives, guidelines and restrictions of the strategies.